Preface

 Claim: You can’t prove that plants are not sentient, don’t feel pain, and don’t suffer.

 The burden of proof is on the person making the claim.
-If one says that plants are sentient, for example, it’s up to them to prove that claim.
-Similarly, if I say unicorns are real then the burden of proof is on me to offer evidence that they are real, not on you to prove they are not.
+If I say that plants are sentient, for example, it’s up to me to prove that claim.
+Similarly, if I say unicorns are real, then the burden of proof is on me to offer evidence that they are real, not on you to prove that they are not.

 Depending on how it’s pitched, this is known as the burden of proof fallacy10 or the argument from ignorance fallacy.11